jma4/MSIS-2629-Individual-Project/Revised version.md

   (Figure 5, [Top 10 crashes by street](https://public.tableau.com/profile/jui.chuan.ma#!/vizhome/Chicagospeedcameraviolation-crashesRevised/Dashboard?publish=yes))

   **Facts and Findings - Weekdays**
 People may think that most of speed violations and crashes happen on Saturdays and Sundays.
-It is not suprised that both speed violations and traffic crashes reached their high peak on fridays as Figure 5 and 6.
-Interestingly, both of them have relatively lower numbers on weekends.
+Suprisingly, the high peak of speed camera violations and speed relevant traffic crashes both locate on Fridays as Figure 5 and 6 shows.
 It may be one of the reasons that we only focus on traffic crashed caused by speeding.
+Most of crashes in weekends might be related to other causes.

 ![alt text](https://github.com/jma4/MSIS-2629-Individual-Project/blob/master/image/Weekday%20violations%20v2.png)
  (Figure 5, [Weekday violations](https://public.tableau.com/profile/jui.chuan.ma#!/vizhome/Chicagospeedcameraviolation-crashesRevised/Dashboard?publish=yes))